antnat96/Flask_App_CSCI_6710_Team5/HW4/README.md

 No installation is required.

 ## Usage
-Open index.html in a browser of your choice.
+Clone repository and open index.html in a browser of your choice.

 ## Contributors
 This project was created by Huan-Yun Chen (Oliver), Jared Mello, and Anthony Natale.